You see a pair of laughing eyes,

 Jump-cut to 2017 – a strange, always-plugged-in future where the activity of digital dating is way more prevalent and certainly a far more socially acceptable thing to do.
-It’s also assumed that this opens up a plethora of new opportunities for those experiencing a bit of a drought.
-Yet, with profiles on POF (Plenty of Fish), OkCupid, and Tinder, my own experimental forays into digital missus-meeting feels laborious, inefficient and time-consuming.
+It’s also assumed that it opens up a plethora of new opportunities for those experiencing a bit of a drought.
+Yet, with profiles on POF (Plenty of Fish), OkCupid, Bumble and Tinder, my own experimental forays into digital missus-meeting feels laborious, inefficient and time-consuming.
 Consequently, my increasingly overstuffed notifications list currently reads as follows:

 “hi-mntnc_D4Queen checked out your profile.”